Introduction

 The first thing to notice is that the plan offers an annuitant the ability to choose from two indexes, which we have discussed briefly in the earlier part of this article.
 Unlike many other plans that offer myriad indexing options to choose from (which sometimes becomes confusing), the Nationwide Summit annuity offers a plain-vanilla 1-year point-to-point with cap rates as crediting options for both the indexes that it offers.

-Cap Rates: It means the rate at which your interest-earning capacity is capped.
-For example, if an index returned 12% but the contract’s cap rate is 6%.
-In this situation, the annuitant will be eligible for an interest credit of 6% only.
+Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
+For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

 Each year, the higher the index rate and the cap rate get credited to your account value.
 Suppose your account value is $100,000 at the beginning of the contract and the cap rate is 6%, and after a year, if the index grows 8%, your contact value will increase by 6% of $100,000, i.e., by $6000.
 So, at the end of the first contract year, your contract value will become $106,000.

-Among these indices, at this current juncture, I would opt to allocate 60% of my premium to the S&P 500 Index and the remainder to the J.P.
+Among these indices, at this current juncture, I would allocate 60% of my premium to the S & P 500 Index and the remainder to the J.P.
 Morgan Mozaic II Index.
 This strategy allows me to capitalize on both growth and diversification benefits.

 Surrender/Early Withdrawal Charge